m-bain/whisperX/README.md

 <h2 align="left" id="contribute">Contribute 🧑‍🏫</h2>

-If you are multilingual, a major way you can contribute to this project is to find phoneme models on huggingface (or train your own) and test them on speech for the target language.
+If you are multilingual, a major way you can contribute to this project is to find phoneme models on Hugging Face (or train your own) and test them on speech for the target language.
 If the results look good send a merge request and some examples showing its success.

 The next major upgrade we are working on is whisper with speaker diarization, so if you have any experience on this please share.